 I'm pleased with how this buffalo robe turned out.
 It's respectably soft, pretty enormous, and exceptionally warm.
 The tanning job is easily better than on the first robe I did, but there is still opportunity for improvement.

-For most Native American communities (with an exception of Choctaws for the past 100+ years), hide-tanning was usually done by women.
+For most Native American communities (Choctaws of the past100+ years being an exception), hide-tanning was usually done by women.
 In the old days, Native ladies, some of them a fraction of my size and weight, tanned higher quality buffalo robes than I probably ever will.
 They had physical strength to be sure, but they also had highly sophisticated hide-tanning knowledge and skill.
-During the lengthy robe-softening process, a part of Spike's hide was stiffer than I would have liked for it to have been at that stage.
+At one point in the lengthy robe-softening process, a part of Spike's hide was stiffer than I would have liked for it to have been at that stage.
 When you move a stiff hide, it makes a bit of noise; well-softened hides don't.
 In my mind, I could see a group of those experienced tanners from an earlier age stop by from beyond the grave to check on my progress.
 As the others watch, one of them reaches out her talented hand towards that stiff spot on the hide.
-Is she going to show me a trick that old-time tanners used to fix challenging areas?
+Is she going to show me a trick that old-time tanners used to fix challenging areas like that?
 She taps a finger against it...thunk, thunk, thunk, thunk, thunk...like a powwow drum.
 The old-time tanners laugh at me and disappear.
 Without uttering a word, they have let me know that part of the hide could have been thinned a little more.
-This is the way Native artisans taught in the old days.
-They did not try to make the process easy to accommodate a needy student.
-They knew that knowledge earned through serious effort is usually more valued and more likely to be retained than knowledge given away.
-So, they provided a guided learning environment, in which a motivated student could almost teach himself.
+This is the way Native artisans taught in the old days - providing a learning environment where the initiative to learn was up to the student.

-The experience of tanning this robe taught me a little bit more of what the old-time tanners knew.
-When I scraped this hide, I thought that I had gotten it just as thin as I could without setting myself up to have it fall apart during softening.
-The softening process taught me that I did, in fact, have thickness about right on most of the hide, but the hips should have had one more round of thinning.
+The experience of tanning this robe certainly taught me a little bit more of what the old-time tanners knew.
+I learned how thin the flesh part of the robe needs to be in order for it to easily soften.
 I also learned that when holes accidentally get popped through a hide by the scraper during the thinning process, they're very easy to fix, and don't even show up on the finished product.
 Perhaps most importantly, I started to gain an understanding for what a properly-done buffalo robe is supposed to feel like at the different stages of the tanning process.